How Knoxville's Standard Knitting Mill could be redeveloped after fire

 To incentivize investment into taxable infrastructure and facilities that create public benefit, a PILOT could be negotiated to limit or defer property taxes on developers.

-Knoxville Fire Dept. Assistant Chief Brent Seymour said Monday all fire suppression operations have been completed and KPD’s Fire Investigation Unit continues to assess the site.
-Due to the instability of the building, access will be limited for the investigation team.
-City personnel will also be on site doing assessments and planning.
+Knoxville Fire Dept. Assistant Chief Brent Seymour said Monday all fire suppression operations have been completed and KPD’s Fire Investigation Unit continues to assess the cause of the fire.

+“There was no power or other utilities on the building.
+That would lead us to believe that the fire was set.
+Now, that doesn’t necessarily mean there was malicious intent in setting that fire, it could have been a warming fire, it could have been a cooking fire, or it could have been malicious, and that’s where the investigation will have to determine that,” said the Knoxville Fire Department’s Brent Seymour.

 By the mid-1940s, an estimated one-quarter of all Knoxville residents had either a direct family connection or knew of someone connected within the textile industry.
 The city’s robust textile scene even earned the temporary title of “Underwear Capital of the World.”

-Note: EDITOR’S NOTE: This story has been updated to include additional information.